 Remember the Statute of Limitations

-The statute of limitations only gives you two years to file your claim in Georgia, regardless of who was driving your car.
+The statute of limitations gives you two years to file your claim in Georgia, regardless of who was driving your car.
 Don’t delay in building a strong case for your claim fast.
 The longer you wait, the more difficult it becomes to get the settlement you rightfully deserve.

 Talk to a Car Accident Lawyer in Georgia for Free

 After someone gets into an accident while driving your car, it’s best to contact a car accident lawyer as soon as you can.
-An experienced lawyer can help you gather evidence and build a strong insurance claim if the other driver was at fault.
+An experienced lawyer can help you gather evidence and build a strong insurance claim if the other driver is at fault.

-At John Foy & Associates, we believe you should not have to pay for the costs someone else caused just because you permitted someone else to drive your vehicle.
+At John Foy & Associates, you should not have to pay for the costs someone else caused just because you permitted someone else to drive your vehicle.
 Over the last 20 years, we’ve grown to become one of Georgia’s largest and most respected personal injury law firms.
-Our number one goal is getting you the compensation you deserve.
-To get started with a FREE consultation today, call us at (404) 400-4000 or contact us online.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form